MicrosoftLearning/edX-DEV212x-Intro-to-DevOps/docs/Lab3/edX-DEV212x-Lab3.md

 A continuous integration build will give us the ability check whether the code we checked in can compile and will successfully pass any automated tests that we have created against it.

+> **NOTE:** If you migrated your code using the Git command line (1a above), you did not create an "HOLRepo" branch in your Git repo.
+For the purposes of the remainder of the lab, either use "master" in place of "HOLRepo", or create and push an "HOLRepo" branch based off of master.

 **1.** Go to your **account’s homepage**: